MosesOchieng/Africa-shop/README.md

 # Work in progress folder.

-This the project folder that implements aave on polygon for lending but has errors related to conflicts between solidity version and different aave libraries.
+This the project folder that implements aave on polygon for lending but has errors related to conflicts between solidity version and different aave libraries.We are on the procss of intergating Aave to our platform on polygon.

 # Starter Kits